nokia-eda/terraform-provider-services-v1/docs/data-sources/vlan_list.md

 Optional:

-- `egress_1` (Attributes) Manages actions on traffic at Egress of the Local enpoint of the Uplink. (see [below for nested schema](#nestedatt--items--spec--uplink--egress_1))
+- `egress` (Attributes) Manages actions on traffic at Egress of the Local enpoint of the Uplink. (see [below for nested schema](#nestedatt--items--spec--uplink--egress))
-- `ingress_1` (Attributes) Manages actions on traffic at Ingress of the Local enpoint of the Uplink. (see [below for nested schema](#nestedatt--items--spec--uplink--ingress_1))
+- `ingress` (Attributes) Manages actions on traffic at Ingress of the Local enpoint of the Uplink. (see [below for nested schema](#nestedatt--items--spec--uplink--ingress))
 - `uplink_selector` (List of String) Selects TopoLinks which connect a leaf switch to a breakout switch.
 This is the uplink between your access breakout switch and your leaf switch.
 There can only be a single TopoLink between the access breakout switch and the leaf switch, if more than one TopoLink is present between two devices the transaction will fail.
-- `uplink_vlanid` (String) The VLAN ID to be utilized to isolate traffic from the VLAN on the access breakout switch to the leaf switch on the selected uplink TopoLink.
+- `uplink_vlan_id` (String) The VLAN ID to be utilized to isolate traffic from the VLAN on the access breakout switch to the leaf switch on the selected uplink TopoLink.
-- `uplink_vlanpool` (String) A VLAN from this pool will be utilized to isolate traffic from the VLAN on the access breakout switch to the leaf switch on the selected uplink TopoLink.
+- `uplink_vlan_pool` (String) A VLAN from this pool will be utilized to isolate traffic from the VLAN on the access breakout switch to the leaf switch on the selected uplink TopoLink.

-<a id="nestedatt--items--spec--uplink--egress_1"></a>
+<a id="nestedatt--items--spec--uplink--egress"></a>
-### Nested Schema for `items.spec.uplink.egress_1`
+### Nested Schema for `items.spec.uplink.egress`

 Optional: